 “On tox profiles,” Sachs said, referring to “toxicity.”
 The agency had been working on a toxicological profile of glyphosate on the heels of the International Agency for Research on Cancer’s 2015 classification of the herbicide as “probably carcinogenic to humans.”
 The U.S. agency had announced the review in February 2015 with a planned publication date that October.

 “It’s been a while but I can.
-Sweetheart, I know lots of people so you can count on me,” Manibusan told Jenkins.
+Sweetheart, I know lots of people so you can count on me,” Manibusan told Sachs.

 “We’re trying to do everything we can to keep from having a domestic IARC occur with this group.
 May need your help,” he said.